Undertank heater: Use

-As a rule, people place the heater at one end of the base, covering 1/3 of the base of the terrarium.
-Nevertheless, you may also place it on any wall.
-This area is the hot zone.
+The heater is usually placed at one end of the base, covering 1/3 of the base of the terrarium but alternately it may also be placed on a wall.
 The temperature emitted will pass through the terrarium walls and substrate, creating a temperature gradient throughout the enclosure.
-The hot zone is just above the heater.
-In the opposite zone, the cold zone is where the live food and the water bowl should be placed.
-To check temperatures are within the recommended range, you can make measurements at different points of the terrain, at different times.
-For this you can use a simple thermometer o if you want to make things easier, you can purchase a reliable infrared thermometer, so you can take measurements fast and effortless.
+The hot zone is just above the heater; the opposite zone, the cold zone, is where the live food and the water bowl would be placed.
+A substrate between the pad and the tank is necessary, as is a thermostat or rheostat to prevent it from overheating and burning the animals.
+Malfunction in an under tank heater could result in higher temperatures which might harm animals or even start a fire.